A Government reform which aims to address long-standing water infrastructure challenges around the country.

 A new approach to how water services are delivered is being driven by the Government under the ‘Local Water Done Well(external link)’ reform.

-The decision follows detailed analysis and public consultation, with strong community support for keeping water services under Council control.
+The decision followed detailed analysis and public consultation, with strong community support for keeping water services under Council control.
 The in-house model allows the Council to continue integrating water service delivery with wider infrastructure planning and community outcomes, while providing flexibility to adapt over time.

 Consultation on three options for the delivery of water services in Christchurch was open from 7 March to 6 April 2025.